Box-EL/HMI/README.md

 HMI-toy-example.ipynb provides a toy example of HMI for embedding HEX graph.

-Given the HEX graph (left), you will obtain the following output:
+Given the HEX graph (left), you will obtain the output label embeddings (right):

 Hierarchy and exclusion (HEX) graph             |  Learning hyperbolic label embeddings